-The filterable reactive phosphorus (FRP) results are presented in Figure 7.
-The guideline value for this form of phosphorus is very low at 0.005 mg/L, and in a phosphorus-rich environment such as Lake Illawarra most sites continue to be at the guideline level or exceed it slightly (Figure 7).
+The filterable reactive phosphorus (FRP) results are presented in Figure 9.
+The guideline value for this form of phosphorus is very low at 0.005 mg/L, and in a phosphorus-rich environment such as Lake Illawarra most sites continue to exceed it.
+Similar to total phosphorous most foreshore sites showed higher values from October 2023 to April 2024, and greatly exceeded the guideline (Figure 9a).
+Interestingly Site 6, which is commonly in fair condition had some of the lowest values and was well below the guideline for most sampling events (Figure 9a).
+Most of the in-lake sites were below or slightly exceeded the guideline value (Figure 9b).
+Site NS3 showed the greatest exceedances throughout the sampling period.
 At most sites, about 70 to 80% of the total phosphorus (TP) in the water is present in the dissolved form (FTP), and about half of this dissolved fraction is in the reactive form (FRP).
 The detection of this reactive form of phosphorus in the water suggests that phosphorus is not a limiting nutrient for primary production in the lake.

-Figure 7: Plots of filterable reactive phosphorus (FRP) and rainfall from May 2022 to April 2023 for the (A) Foreshore (lake edge) sites and (B) In-lake sites
+Figure 9: Plots of filterable reactive phosphorus (FRP) and rainfall from May 2023 to April 2024 for the (A) Foreshore (lake edge) sites and (B) In-lake sites

-4.1.4 Chlorophyll-a
+5.1.4 Chlorophyll-a